BokononsServant/MadKillerAgents/README.md

 *  decrease/ increase tile yield
 *  Forced march: loose 10% Unit strength per TV over 1 to make the tile 0.5 movement cost.
-*  If TV is 3, army looses 20% of its units but can then traverse this tile with 0.5 MP.
+   If TV is 3, army looses 20% of its units but can then traverse this tile with 0.5 MP.
 Gains this ability as soon as x % evaluates to at least 1 unit (5 units in this case)
 *  build city
 *  grow city
 *  Discover Technology
+*  increase vision

 ## Cities